-Small toy drones sport batteries that last only a few minutes: usually between 5 and 10.
+Small toy drones sport batteries that typically last between 5 and 10 minutes, sometimes shorter.
 Most larger drones offer a slightly longer flight time, but which is still typically capped at about 20 to 25 minutes.

 If you want to fly for longer, you'll need to land and swap out the battery with a fully charged one, which adds to the cost of the drone.
 Most toy drones have built-in batteries, which can't be swapped out: You have to plug the entire drone into the charger to recharge the battery, which often takes three or four times as long as the flight time.
 Most video and autonomous drones offer a feature that will try and return to where they took off from or safely land if the battery runs critically low, thus avoiding a potentially costly crash to earth.

 Speed & Range

 Modern drones are capable of remarkable speeds: We have measured the speed of some drones at 35 miles per hour or more.
 However, flying a drone is like learning to ride a bike: you don’t just jump on and start riding as fast as you can.

 Bikes come with training wheels, and drones are the same.
 Instead of training wheels, quadcopters use limited flight modes that restrict the speed at which the drone can climb and fly.
 These modes make it easier to learn to fly by giving you more time to react: For example, if your drone is heading toward a tree, a slower maximum speed gives you more time to pull back on the stick to slow it down.
 Once you are more confident, you can take off the training wheels and use the maximum speed.